 Many of the sites that we visit are tucked away off the beaten track, in areas of outstanding natural beauty and not on the usual tourist routes.
 We will visit La Hougue Bie, where the largest Celtic coin hoard ever found has been carefully picked apart, as well as entering the buried Neolithic dolmen, which ranks as one of the best in Western Europe.

 Until archaeological investigations began in the 19th century, the dolmens and other standing stones around Jersey were entwined in mystery, myth and folklore.
 Hence the name given to dolmen of La Pouquelaye or La Ploucée, meaning the home of the fairies.

 History Alive!
 Ancient Jersey Tour dates

-Our tour “Ancient Jersey – Neanderthals, Dolmens & more?” will run as a Full Day tour on Tuesdays from 10.00 until 17.00 during the summer season.
-Otherwise contact us for a private tour.
+Our tour “Ancient Jersey – Neanderthals, Dolmens & more?” will run as a Full Day tour on SUNDAYS from 10.00 until 17.00 during the summer season.
+Otherwise book a private tour online or contact us for more options.

 Highlights of the Ancient Jersey Tour

 - La Cotte, St Brelade (Neanderthals’ cave, tide permitting)

 - Le Câtel, Grève de Lecq